-This vision is being accomplished under the leadership of Drs.
-Charles Clevenger and Seema Khan, noted physician-scientists with complementary skills and expertise.
+This vision is being accomplished under the leadership of noted physician-scientists David Gius, MD, PhD, and co-leaders Seema Khan, MD, and Daniela Matei, MD.
 Specific areas of research focus that have been enhanced by several new faculty recruits include molecular virology, hormone-based signal transduction and transcription, mouse models, biomarkers, early detection and patient navigation aspects of breast and gynecologic malignancies.
 Collaboration and translation within the group are facilitated through weekly conferences covering basic through clinical topics.

 Over the past five years the program has increased its translational research activity and initiated several interactive clinical trials.
 These trials have spanned a diverse range of topics, including novel diagnostic and imaging techniques, innovative preventive and therapeutic interventions, and supportive care assessments.
 This research is conducted in the labs of 34 faculty from 13 departments within the Feinberg School of Medicine and three schools.